-There is a very good wordpress plugin named All in one SEO Pack that can manage all these for you.
+There is a very good WordPress plugin named Yoast SEO that can manage all these for you.
 So install this plugin and configure everything you need from the admin panel of the plugin.

 Remember that search engines will still crawl your category and tag pages, regardless of your indexing in the XML sitemap or search bot setting (either in meta tag or in robot.txt file).
 The only effect of not indexing them is that, they (category and tag pages) will not have higher ranking over the individual blog entries and pages.

 Also, note that while giving the above suggestion, I've assumed that in your WordPress installation (or any other blog), the category and tag pages have a higher degree of incoming internal links.
 This can differ from theme to theme, but in most cases they do have higher incoming links than individual entries.
 So, in most cases, it's better for your site's SEO if you index only the blog entries and page entries like about, home, contact us etc.

 To go a step further: you better have unique content in all of your category and tag pages and then index them to get ranking for terms that are specific to those category and tag pages only.